From the Turkish Baths to our every day lives, the history of the humble bath towel is a story of evolution.

 Rather unintentionally, it may have been the French fashion trailblazer Coco Chanel who was responsible for the advent of the beach towel.

-You can read more about how this happened and the types of beach towels on the market today in one of our previous blog posts here.
+You can read more about how this happened and the types of beach towels on the market today in one of our previous blog posts.

-As well as this, if you're unsure what the difference is between beach towels and bath towels then we have put together a few pointers in another of our blog posts here.
+As well as this, we explain what the difference is between beach towels and bath towels in another of our blog posts.